12th Infantry Regiment training depot, outside Bainsmarket.

-“I’m sorry for every bad thing I ever said about you,” Alex said, laughing.
-“I owe you, we all owe you,” he said.
+“I’m sorry for every bad thing I ever said about you, you asshole,” Alex said, laughing.
+“I owe you, we all owe you.”

 “I shouldn’t have been able to hit him,” Joffrey muttered, brows furrowed in confusion.
 “I mean… how did I hit him?”